Laura D. Poss, AWS, WSNC, SW, PWS

 Publications and Television Appearances:

 October 2022- Publication of You Make My Heart Sing, the second book that I've illustrated for Elizabeth Hudson, author and Editor-in-Chief of Our State Magazine.
 Copies of You Make My Heart Sing are available from the Our State Store.

 February 2020- Our State Magazine, 5 of my paintings and a brief article in a "Painted Carolina" feature in the February issue

-October2019- Publication of Silver Linings, book that I illustrated for author, Elizabeth Hudson, who is also the Editor-in-Chief of Our State Magazine.
+October 2019- Publication of Silver Linings, a book that I illustrated for Elizabeth Hudson, author and Editor-in-Chief of Our State Magazine.
 Copies of Silver Linings are available online from the Our State Store.

 April 2012- Appearance on WFMY's Good Morning Show